-If you find yourself having money constraints or a limited budget to further your studies, a diploma would be the way to go.
-This is because the diploma pathway does not require you to continue with a degree before working.
-Besides that PTPTN offers loans for all diploma courses in both private and government institutions*.
-Other pre-university courses are not eligible for a PTPTN loan with the exception of foundation programmes in selected institutions.
+If you find yourself having a limited budget to further your studies, a diploma would be the way to go.
+The diploma pathway does not require you to continue with a degree before working.
+Besides, Perbadanan Tabung Pendidikan Tinggi Nasional (PTPTN) is a government initiative that offers loans for all diploma courses in both private and government institutions*.
+Pre-university courses are not eligible for a PTPTN loan with the exception of foundation programmes in selected institutions.

 2. Speedy entry into the workforce

-With a diploma you will be able to enter the workforce sooner than your pre-university counterparts.
+With a diploma, you will be able to enter the workforce sooner than if you had studied pre-university.
 This is because a diploma trains you for a specific field in line with careers hence leaving a degree an option rather than a necessity.

 4. Lower entry requirements